-2018 Expenditure Requirements
+2019 Expenditure Requirements

-An estimated total of US\$34,000 is required in 2018 to keep the claims and leases comprising the West Desert property in good standing.
-These payments have been made.
+An estimated total of US\$34,000 is required in 2019 to keep the claims and leases comprising the West Desert property in good standing.

 Indy

 On January 26, 2017, the Company received TSX-V approval to enter into an option agreement to acquire a 100% interest in Indy from Pac Shield Resources Inc. ("PSR"), a private British Columbia company.
 Indy is located approximately 100 km southeast of the city of Prince George, British Columbia.
 The property is 85 km south of the CNR transcontinental railway and 65 km south of the Yellowhead highway at elevations ranging from 950 m to 1300 m.
 The property is accessed by well-maintained Forest Service roads.